 Harrisburg University's model for the assessment of student learning is structured to support learning goals.
 The goals of the programs and courses are clearly defined and are relevant to the mission of the University.
 Course syllabi establish specific learning objectives, articulate the instructor's expectation of the student, and outline the standards against which the student's learning will be measured.
 Learning assessment of coursework and experiential learning is creative, in that it goes beyond instructor-driven evaluation through examinations and papers in most cases, and is done both inside and outside the classroom by faculty, business and academic professionals.
-Further, student learning assessment is anchored in the use of ePortfolios throughout the student's program of study.
+Further, student learning around each of the University competencies is a focus of assessment activities.
+Student learning assessment is anchored in the use of ePortfolios throughout the student's program of study.
 The University is committed to improve its program offerings by comparing student assessment outcomes to the program and course goals.